tyrvi/cs4223-compiler-construction/sgc/README.md

 * `-d` prints the symbol table and compiled gstal to stdout.
 When this option is selected nothing will be written to any output file even if the `-o` option is used
 .
 * `-o outfile` specify a file to output the gstal to if not included defaults to `a.gstal`.
 It is recommended to name your files with the .gstal exstension although not required.

+## Known Bugs
+* There is a known issue in the grammar where an expression in counting loops that ends in a real constant will cause a syntax error ie. `0+0.1` causes a syntax error but `0.1+0` does not.
+This seems to be an issue in the range part of the grammar in counting loops and it is possible it may be caused by the 2 shift reduce conflicts existing in the grammar.